vippsas/vipps-psp-api/vipps-psp-api-faq.md

 **Please note:** This is now deprecated.
 See:
 [Differences from PSP API v2 to v3](https://github.com/vippsas/vipps-psp-api/blob/master/vipps-psp-api.md#differences-from-psp-api-v2-to-v3).

-Nets are our TSP (Token Service Provider) and all PSPs must exchange keys with Nets in order to decrypt card data.
+Nets is our TSP (Token Service Provider) and all PSPs must exchange keys with Nets in order to decrypt card data.

 Vipps only has a reference to the card data at the TSP, which we use to fetch the encrypted data to pass it through to the PSP for processing.